- →Employed groomers earn $25K–$45K/year; independent operators earn $45K–$85K+

 Employed groomers: stable but capped

-If you work for a grooming chain or a salon that pays you hourly or salary, your income is predictable but capped.
-Most employed positions pay between $13 and $20 per hour, with tips bringing effective hourly rates up to $18–$28 for experienced groomers.
+Working for a chain or independent salon gives you predictability — and a ceiling.
+Most employed positions pay $13–$20 per hour, with tips pushing effective rates to $18–$28 for experienced groomers.

-The ceiling is real.
 No matter how fast or skilled you are, your income is limited by your hours and your employer's pay structure.
-Promotions to lead groomer or salon manager typically add $3–$6 per hour at most.
+Lead groomer or salon manager promotions typically add $3–$6 per hour at most.

-The upside: no business risk, no client acquisition, no administrative overhead.
-For new groomers building skills, employment is often the right starting point.
-Just go in knowing what the ceiling looks like.
+The upside: no business risk, no client acquisition, no admin overhead.
+For groomers still building skills, employment is often the right starting point — just go in knowing what the ceiling looks like.

 Commission-based grooming: the most common independent model

-Most non-chain grooming salons pay groomers on commission — typically 40–50% of the service price.
-If a full groom costs $80 and you're on a 50% split, you earn $40 per dog.
+Most non-chain salons pay on commission — typically 40–50% of the service price.
+At a 50% split on an $80 groom, you earn $40 per dog.

-The math works, but it depends entirely on staying fully booked.
-Commission groomers who struggle with no-shows, last-minute cancellations, and inconsistent scheduling end up working the same hours for significantly less.
+The math works — but only if you stay fully booked.
+Commission groomers who struggle with no-shows and cancellations work the same hours for significantly less.
 This is where automated reminders and deposit policies make a direct, measurable difference to take-home pay.

 Mobile grooming: the highest per-dog revenue

-Mobile groomers consistently earn more per appointment than salon groomers — typically $90–$150 per dog depending on size, breed, and location.
-The premium is justified: you come to the client, the dog is less stressed, and the service is more convenient.
+Mobile groomers consistently earn more per appointment — typically $90–$150 per dog depending on size, breed, and location.
+The premium is justified: you come to the client, the dog is calmer, and the convenience commands a higher price.

 The tradeoff is lower volume.
-Most mobile groomers do 4–6 dogs per day compared to 6–10 in a salon.
+Most mobile groomers do 4–6 dogs per day versus 6–10 in a salon.
 But the math often favors mobile:

 - Salon groomer at $40/dog × 8 dogs = $320/day